Philip J. Deloria

-Philip Joseph Deloria (born February 27, 1959) is a Yankton Dakota Native American author who specializes in Native American, Western American, and environmental history.
-He is the son of scholar Vine Deloria, Jr., and the great nephew of ethnologist Ella Deloria.
-Deloria is the author of the award-winning books Playing Indian (1998) and Indians in Unexpected Places (2004), among others.
+Philip Joseph Deloria (born February 27, 1959) is an American professor and author of Yankton Dakota descent who specializes in Native American, Western American, and environmental history.
+He is the author of the award-winning books Playing Indian (1998) and Indians in Unexpected Places (2004), among others.
 Deloria received his Ph.D. in American Studies from Yale University and currently teaches in the Department of History at Harvard University.

 In 2021 he was elected to the American Philosophical Society.

 Family background

-Deloria is an enrolled citizen of the Standing Rock Sioux Tribe, and the son of Barbara and Vine Deloria Jr. His father was a scholar, writer, and activist for Native American rights who earned national recognition for his 1969 book, Custer Died for Your Sins: An Indian Manifesto.
+Deloria is direct descendant of the Standing Rock Sioux Tribe and the son of Barbara and Vine Deloria Jr. His father was a scholar, writer, and activist for Native American rights who earned national recognition for his 1969 book, Custer Died for Your Sins: An Indian Manifesto.
 Philip J. Deloria's paternal great aunt Ella Deloria worked as an ethnologist, and Ella's sister Mary Sully was an artist.
-Deloria's grandfather, Vine Deloria Sr. and great grandfather Philip Joseph Deloria, also known as Thípi Sápa, were Episcopal priests.
-Philip J. Deloria is also the great-great grandson of U.S Army officer Alfred Sully, and the great-great-great-grandson of painter Thomas Sully.
+Deloria's grandfather, Vine Deloria Sr. and great-grandfather Philip Joseph Deloria, also known as Thípi Sápa, were Episcopal priests.
+Philip J. Deloria is also the great-great-grandson of U.S Army officer Alfred Sully, and the great-great-great-grandson of painter Thomas Sully.
 Growing up, his mother was a librarian at the Fairhaven Library in Bellingham, Washington.
 After school he and his brother often read at the library until their mother's shift ended.

 Education and career

-Deloria graduated from the University of Colorado in 1982 with a B.M.E. in music education.
-In 1988, Deloria completed his M.A. in journalism and mass communications at the University of Colorado.
+Deloria graduated from the University of Colorado Boulder in 1982 with a B.M.E. in music education.
+In 1988, Deloria completed his M.A. in journalism and mass communications at the University of Colorado Boulder.
 Deloria received his Ph.D. in American studies from Yale University in 1994.
 Deloria worked as a professor at the University of Colorado in the Department of History from 1994 to 2000, before taking up a professorship at the University of Michigan, Ann Arbor, in both the Department of American Culture and the Department of History.
 Deloria was the associate dean of undergraduate education in the University of Michigan, Ann Arbor's College of Literature Science and the Arts and was the Carroll Smith-Rosenberg Collegiate Professor.
 In 2018 he was made the first tenured professor of Native American history at Harvard University.
 He is a trustee of the National Museum of the American Indian-Smithsonian and a former chair of the Repatriation Committee.
 Deloria is the 2022 president of the Organization of American Historians.